tryphe/trader/doc/commands.md

-setorder <market> <buy|sell> <lo> <hi> <amount> <ghost|active>  - add a new ping-pong index cancelall [market=all]                          - cancels orders, clears position index, for one or all markets cancellocal [market=all]                        - cancels orders, clears position index, deletes positions, for one or all markets cancelorder <market> <price>                    - cancel an active position. price must be in full padded format: 0.00001000 savemarket [market=all] [orders_per_side=1]     - save dat market yo savesettings					- save config to ~/tt/settings.txt exit/quit/stop
+setorder <market> <buy|sell> <lo> <hi> <amount> <ghost|active>  - add a new ping-pong index cancelall [market=all]                          - cancels orders, clears position index, for one or all markets cancellocal [market=all]                        - cancels orders, clears position index, deletes positions, for one or all markets savemarket [market=all] [orders_per_side=1]     - save dat market yo savesettings					- save config to ~/tt/settings.txt exit/quit/stop